The adventures of East-beary

 Some of my bear friends have books and poems written about them.
 You can find out more about them at your library.

-If you want to find out more about what you can see around you in the world this season, other places to visit and to read some good stories about wildlife, you could visit the following places.
+If you want to find out anything else about what you can see in the summer, the following links will help!

 https://www.hertswildlifetrust.org.uk/